 - No Win No Fee foreign vehicle road traffic accident claims

 - Why choose us as your claims service for a road traffic accident claim?

 - Call for free advice and to start a claim

 Making a claim against a foreign driver may seem like a daunting process, but you have nothing to worry about.
 We have many years of experience in dealing with MIB foreign insurers, so you can be certain that we are best placed to secure the maximum amount of compensation for you.
-But, before you give us a call to discuss your case, read our guide below if you have had a car accident with foreign driver.
+But, before you give us a call to discuss your case, read our guide below if you have had a car accident with a foreign driver.
 You will find details on how to claim, eligibility, the Green Card, average payout amounts, and much more.
-If you have any questions about anything in this guide, please do not hesitate to get in contact.
+If you have any questions about anything in this guide or would like further advice on foreign vehicle car accident claims, please do not hesitate to get in contact.

 A foreign vehicle accident claim is a personal injury claim that is launched when the victim has suffered at the hands of another driver overseas.
 If you have been involved in any type of car accident overseas and it was not your fault, you will be able to launch a claim for compensation.

 Every year, roughly 1.25 million people die due to road traffic accidents.
-Such accidents are the leading cause of death amongst people aged between 15 and 29-years-old.
+Such accidents are the leading cause of death amongst people aged between 5 and 29-years-old.
 There are also some countries that are more dangerous than others.
-Despite the fact that low and middle-income countries have roughly 54 per cent of the world’s vehicles, they also have 90 per cent of the world’s fatalities.
-This is shocking to say the last.
+Despite the fact that low and middle-income countries have roughly 60 per cent of the world’s vehicles, they also have 93 per cent of the world’s fatalities.
+This is shocking, to say the least.

 If you have been involved in a car accident overseas, it is important to take the necessary steps to gather as much evidence as possible.
 This includes: